Site Network: LetThereBeNight | 400yrs | Nightwise | Paper Plate Education | PHM Planetarium | AstroCamp | Gosh Dim It | Transit of Venus

 Virtual Scenarios: In the virtual world of Second Life, visitors can experience the trade-offs of outdoor lighting and propose solutions for lessening the impact of the technology on society.

 We encourge groups large and small to follow up their visits with a meaningful activity that addresses outdoor lighting.
 One school district in northern Indiana is coordinating a significant observing campaign.
-Fifth and eighth graders will experience the bulk of the planetarium program in a dedicated visit and conduct the subsequent stargazing experiment.
-The students in grades 3, 4, 6, and 7 will experience grade-appropriate excerpts from the program during their regular planetarium visit.
-The project staff will meet with the school principals to coordinate implementation of Let There Be Night.
-The staff will then visit each of the 13 schools once to present to the teachers the roles of students and teachers alike.
-A teacher packet and supporting web page will give further details and guidance.
+All students in grades 3-8 will experience grade-appropriate excerpts from the program during their regular planetarium visit and conduct the subsequent star counting experiment.
+The project staff has met with the school principals to coordinate implementation of Let There Be Night and has visited each of the 14 schools twice to present to the teachers the roles of students and teachers alike.
+The two-disc DVD set and the Teachers web page give further details and guidance.

-A select group (i.e., willing and able to participate at a greater level) of a few students from each school will have an elevated role in the project.
-The select group and their parents will attend a more intensive lesson in the planetarium.
-All 6,800 students in grades 3-8 will observe Orion during a two-week span in February or March 2009 that coincides with the international Globe at Night (GaN) program.
+All 6,000+ students in grades 3-8 will observe Orion during a two-week span March 14-28,2009, that coincides with the international Globe at Night (GaN) program.
 The number of stars they see and count suggests the level of light pollution at the respective sites.
-They will match their observations of Orion with limiting magnitude star charts posted online at GaN.
+They will match their observations of Orion with limiting magnitude star charts posted online at GaN and contained in the Let There Be Night DVD.

 Recommended Reading: Sky Lore from Planet Earth: stories from around the world...Orion.
 Author/illustrator/planetarian Dayle Brown shares the lore of Orion from multiple cultures in both hemispheres.